kleinfreund/kleinfreund.de/src/pages/cv.md

   **Front-end developer** at [Sendcloud](https://sendcloud.com).

   Working on all frontend-related aspects of the Sendcloud platform including localization, API specification, and general maintenance tasks.
 Heavily involved in finalizing the two-year effort of migrating the main frontend to a Vue.js-powered application.
+Involved in the hiring process of new front-end developers.

+  Technologies: HTML, CSS, JavaScript, Vue.js

-- April 2018 – June 2019:
+- April 2018 – June 2019 (1 year, 3 months):

   **Web developer** for Disraptor at Bauhaus-Universität Weimar.

-  Disraptor decouples the development of an arbitrary web application from the need to implement auxiliary functions like authentication, user management and social networking.
+  Built Disraptor, a tool for decoupling the development of an arbitrary web application from the need to implement auxiliary functions like authentication, user management and social networking based on the Discourse forum software.

+  Technologies: HTML, CSS, JavaScript (Ember.js), Ruby (Rails)

-- August 2017 – March 2018:
+- August 2017 – March 2018 (8 months):

   **Front-end developer** for Slidehub at Bauhaus-Universität Weimar.

-  Slidehub is a web-based browser for PDF documents.
+  Built Slidehub, a web-based browser for easily accessing a large number of PDF documents (e.g. for presentations, lectures, talks, etc.).

+  Technologies: HTML, CSS, JavaScript

 ## Education